Business Debt Crossover Risk in Lending Assessment

 Where a guarantee exists, lenders may assess potential liability risk.

-Risk overlay
+Risk Overlay

 Even without direct repayment inclusion, unstable business performance may increase perceived credit risk.